SKaushikAK/Hotel-Takeaway-Service/README.md

 4. Schedule a pickup time.
 5. Track your order and collect it from the hotel at the scheduled time.

+## Contributing

+We welcome contributions to the project!
+To contribute, follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+    ```bash
+    git checkout -b feature-name
+    ```
+3. Make your changes and commit them.
+    ```bash
+    git commit -m "Description of your changes"
+    ```
+4. Push your changes to your fork.
+    ```bash
+    git push origin feature-name
+    ```
+5. Create a pull request to the main repository.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Contact